 Swap

-An exchange of one asset for another at a certain rate between two users or between a user and an exchange.
+A swap involves the exchange of one cryptocurrency asset for another at a predetermined rate, either between two users or between a user and a cryptocurrency exchange.

 Usability

-The ease of use of an application or a site.
-However, in the NFT world it is the criterion that testifies the usefulness of the token for the buyer (the more common term is Utility).
-The question is whether a particular NFT gives access to the private chat, the exclusive right to use it or a discount in other projects, or it’s just a picture (then they say “zero Usability”).
+Usability refers to the ease of use of an application or website.
+In the NFT world, it signifies the usefulness of a token for the buyer (also known as Utility).
+Usability assesses whether a specific NFT grants access to private chats, exclusive usage rights, discounts in other projects, or if it’s merely a digital image (commonly referred to as “zero Usability”).

 Volatility

-In traditional financial markets, volatility is a price spread of an asset over a period of time.
-It shows how much a security fluctuates around its average price.
-As a general rule, the higher the volatility, the riskier the investment in that asset.
-In the NFT market, the term has the same meaning.
+Volatility, in traditional financial markets, indicates the price spread of an asset over a specific period, reflecting how much a security fluctuates around its average price.
+Higher volatility generally implies higher investment risk.
+In the context of the NFT market, volatility holds the same meaning.

 WETH

-Since Ethereum’s native blockchain currency was created before the ERC-20 standard, it cannot be a medium of exchange directly for other ERC-20 standard cryptocurrencies.
-And WETH can be issued in several dozen blockchains, including Polygon, Binance Smart Chain, Solana, Near, Avalanche and Fantom.
-Wrapping ETH has no effect on its value, and the ratio remains 1:1.
+As Ethereum’s native currency was created before the ERC-20 standard, it cannot directly be exchanged for other ERC-20 cryptocurrencies.
+WETH acts as a wrapped version of ETH, making it compatible with ERC-20 tokens.
+This wrapping process has no impact on ETH’s value, maintaining a 1:1 ratio.
+WETH can be issued on various blockchains, including Polygon, Binance Smart Chain, Solana, Near, Avalanche, and Fantom.

 Whales